seananderson/metafolio/inst/ms/ms.md

 straying salmon but were unlikely to rebuild on their own to a substantial abundance.
 The four spatial scenarios we considered were:

-1. Conserve a full range of response diversity (conserve some cool-, some intermediate-, and some warm-tolerant populations; Fig. \ref{f:curves}b).
+1. Conserve a full range of thermal tolerances (conserve some cool-, some intermediate-, and some warm-tolerant populations; Fig. \ref{f:curves}b).

 2. Conserve the middle section of the metapopulation (conserve the most